Pythm/ad-Lightwand/info.md

 > motionlights will not turn down brightness in case other modes sets brightness higher e.g. <b>wash</b>.
 > <br>If media players is on or night* / off mode is active motion lighting is deactivated.

-### Configure automations and motionlights
+### Configure Automations and Motion Lights
-Each defined time can have a <b>state</b> and/or a <b>light_data</b>
+Each defined time can have a **state** and/or a **light_data**.

-<b>state</b> defines behavior.
+<b>State</b> defines behavior.
 No need to define state in time for lux constraints and conditions.
-  - turn_off: light at given time.
-Can also be defined in motionlights to turn off and keep light off after given time until next time.
-E.g. turn off at kid's bedroom at 21:00.
+- turn_off: Light at the given time.
+Can also be defined in motion lights to turn off and keep the light off after the given time until the next time.
+E.g., turn off at kids' bedroom at 21:00.
-  - adjust: Does not turn on or off light but adjusts light_data at given time.
+- adjust: Does not turn on or off the light but adjusts `light_data` at the given time.
 Turn on/off with other modes or manual switch.
 Not applicable for motion.

-<b>light_data</b> contains a set of attributes to be set to light: brightness, transition, color_temp, rgb_color, effect, etc. All attributes are optional.
+<b>Light data</b> contains a set of attributes to be set to the light, such as brightness, transition, color temperature, RGB color, effect, etc. Light data must have either brightness (HA or Zigbee2Mqtt) or value (zwaveJsUi).
+Other attributes are optional.

-Use `dimrate` to set brightness transition over time. -/+ 1 brightness pr x minutes counting down from previous brightness until brightness is met.
+Use `dimrate` to set brightness transition -/+ 1 brightness per x minutes.
+Dimming from previous dictionary brightness until brightness is met.

 > [!NOTE]
 > If '00:00:00' is not defined a turn_off state will be default at midnight if other times is configured in automations or motionlights is defined for lights.